edgelesssys/contrast/docs/docs/features-limitations.md

 ## Automatic recovery and high availability

-The Contrast Coordinator is a singleton and can't be scaled to more than one instance.
+The Contrast Coordinator is deployed as a single replica in its default configuration.
-When this instance's pod is restarted, for example for node maintenance, it needs to be recovered manually.
+When this replica is restarted, for example for node maintenance, it needs to be recovered manually.
-In a future release, we plan to support distributed Coordinator instances that can recover automatically.
+For automatic peer recovery and high-availability, the Coordinator should be [scaled to at least 3 replicas](howto/coordinator-ha.md).

 ## Overriding Kata configuration